 When structural members are subjected to compressive forces, the members may fail before the compressive resistance (A.fy) is reached.
-This premature failure is usually caused by secondary bending effects such as imperfections, eccentricity of loading, asymmetry of the cross-section etc. In such cases, the failure mode is normally buckling.
+This premature failure is usually caused by secondary bending effects such as imperfections, the eccentricity of loading, asymmetry of the cross-section etc. In such cases, the failure mode is normally buckling.

 This is unlike when the member is subjected to tensile forces, where the member will generally fail when the stress in the cross-section exceeds the ultimate strength of the material.
 Members subjected to tensile forces are inherently stable.